sqli68/datasciencecoursera/Getting And Clearning Data/CodeBook.md

 ### Summary

 30 volunteers performed 6 different activities in rain and test.
 The data captured their various movements measurements called features using a smart phone.
+A tidy data set was created containing the mean of each feature for each subject and each activity.

 ### Input Data files